-Hosted by author, playwright, poet and songwriter John Farndon, This free-wheeling event, will feature many varied and talented individuals including:
+Hosted by author, playwright, poet and songwriter John Farndon, This free-wheeling event features, among others:

 Russian accordionist and singer Igor Outkine toured with top folk groups in Russia before joining in London with violinist Sarah Harrison to perform gypsy and Russian songs as Mazaika.
 Igor sings ‘Dark Eyes’ in the film ‘Eastern Promises’ and appeared with Marc Almond (Shepherd’s Bush Empire) and Antonio Forcione (Edinburgh festival).

 Anthony Cable, Singer Anthony Cable has performed both in major opera houses in France with Montserrat Caballe, Jose Carreras and others, and in the West End in everything from ‘Phantom’ to ‘The Sound of Music‘.
 His one man show about Jacques Brel received great acclaim.
 He is a prize winning story writer and poet.

 is an internationally renowned composer for piano for jazz and minimalist music and composer in residence at Markson Pianos.
 She has performed at major venues aroundt he world, and collaborates with writers, scientists, composers and artists such as Hanif Kureishi and Adam Maloof.
 Two major current works – Climate Keys and Significantus – focus on raising awareness of the dangers of climate change